Logging in Envio HyperIndex

 );

-// You can also pass objects to these logs if you want more information to be available in them. eg.:
+// You can also pass objects to logs for structured logging:

 context.log.info({